 This recommendation proposes the repeal of Code of Civil Procedure Section 351, which tolls statutes of limitations when the defendant is out of the state.
 Section 351 is based on outdated notions of personal jurisdiction and service of process, and it is unconstitutional as applied to cases involving interstate commerce.
-Repeal of Section 351 would further the policies underlying statutes of limitations, protect courts from having to adjudicate stale claims lacking any meaningful connection to the state, and eliminate inequities that may arise when tolling is applied to brief periods of absence.
+Repeal of Section 351 would further the policies underlying statutes of limitations, eliminate inequities that may arise when tolling is applied to brief periods of absence, and remove unnecessary litigation issues from the court system.